Rules and Safety

 - No dogs, bicycles, or motorized vehicles allowed on the trail.

-- Smoking is prohibited on the entire grounds of the park, including the parking lot.
+- Smoking is prohibited everywhere in the park, including the parking lot.

 - Rock climbing, for experienced climbers with appropriate gear, is permitted in